+The Programme has established both output and result indicators for each adopted specific objective.
 Project and Programme intervention logics are therefore intrinsically intertwined and cannot be seen separately from each other.
 The coherence of the project intervention logic with the Programme one is a prerequisite to deliver the change in the territories as foreseen in the Cooperation Programme.
-In order to be able to assess and measure a project's contribution to the achievement of the Programme strategy, the project needs to establish an intervention logic that mirrors the one at Programme level.

 The Programme intervention logic incorporates the following elements:

-Selection of thematic objectives, investment priorities and corresponding specific objectives - which relate to the needs of the territory to be addressed;

-- Result indicators as variables that provide information on some specific aspects of the intended change for the territory/sector and that lend themselves to be measured - baseline and target (qualitative or quantitative); - Output indicators which reflect the direct products of the activities in the priority.
+- Selection of thematic objectives, investment priorities and corresponding specific objectives which relate to the needs of the territory to be addressed; - Result indicators as variables that provide information on some specific aspects of the intended change for the territory/sector and that lend themselves to be measured - baseline and target (qualitative or quantitative); - Output indicators which reflect the direct products of the activities in the priority.